alexandra-simeonova/drafts/luigi-tutorials/tutorial-container.md

 ```

 2. In this step, you will add the UI5 tooling task and middleware declaration.
 Open your application's `ui5.yaml` file.
-Replace the content with:
+Replace the content with the one below.

+> **NOTE:** Keep in mind that the OpenUI5 version might be newer in your case.

 ```yaml
 specVersion: "3.0"